 Teaching and learning

-You will learn through face-to-face teaching at The University of Manchester.
+Students learn through face-to-face teaching at The University of Manchester.
 This will be supported by lectures, discussion boards and other eLearning elements, in line with government and university COVID guidance.

 Coursework and assessment

 Graduation requires completion of 180 credits.
 A total of 120 credits of unit coursework are required for students to progress to the dissertation project.